lola4/DRAC/README.md

 Following these principles, we developed when we know how long the reads are, and how much they should cover, we can calculate an internal score to discard those reads with low coverage (according to what it would be expected).
 By doing so, DRAC penalizes bacterial assignments with very poor coverage and will dismiss them, while it will retain the most reliable (scattered through the genome) ones, most probably, true positives.

 The pipeline also performs some calculations, proportions, creates a global table in case of studying several samples, and in the last steps it will perform the counts normalization and statistical analysis, but these aspects are beyond the scope of the present article.

+DRAC is not a metagenomics classifier, but instead a pipeline that was developed to scan Next-generation sequencing (NGS) files for putatively present microbiota or contaminant microbes.